bobon4uto/swapintro.nvim/README.md

 `buf_type` is what will be displayed instead of a filetype.
 `widechar` is needed if you use wide chars, and centering doesn't work.
 `center` if set to true, the text will be centered as solid block.
+`centerx` if set to true, the text will be centered by x. (default true)
+`centery` if set to true, the text will be centered by y. (default true)
 `center_individually` if set to true, lines will be centered separatly.
 Note that `center_individually` will not work without `center` set to true.